-Don’t eat too much raw and cold food, avoid eating late and drinking too much water at mealtimes, sip regularly throughout the day instead.
-Warm herbal teas are excellent, especially those with ginger, mint, nettle.
-Aim to drink 1.5-2 litres of room temperature water and herbal teas daily to keep your digestive system healthy.
+Avoid cold and iced food and drinks, keeping hydrated with warm or hot water throughout the day to flush the kidneys.
+Warm herbal teas are excellent, especially those with ginger, lemon, nettle.
+Aim to drink 1.5-2 litres of warm water and herbal teas daily to keep your digestive system healthy.
 Avoid drinking a lot at mealtimes, instead sipping throughout the day.
 Take time to cook well and eat slowly.

 PHYSICAL: Restore and renew are the key elements to any physical exercise, keeping warm and generating energy, breathing deeply to keep the digestive system healthy.
-Keep 50-60% in your energy bank account when exercising so take it slower, breathe deep.
+Keep 50-60% in your energy bank account when exercising to refill your energy levels.
 Walks are a wonderful way to refresh body and mind, keep wrapped up and walk briskly.
 Restorative former such as Yin yoga, Tai Chi and Qigoing are excellent.
-Avoid being outside in wet weather for too long.
+Avoid being outside in cold wet weather for too long.
 Avoid stiffening up, have regular massage.

 MENTAL: Winter is the time for evaluating your past year, looking at your accomplishments, disappointments, and learnings.
 What could you do differently?
 Acknowledge your roles and responsibilities and free yourself up to set supportive goals for the year ahead.
 An excellent book to help with this is Your Best Year Yet! by Jinny Ditzler.

 It is time to be fully responsible for how you feel.
 Admit it is ok to have fears and anxieties, but find a little courage to face them using reassuring techniques such as visualisations of future positive outcomes, beyond the situation causing upset.

 Be a little courageous, don’t waste your energy.
 Discriminate.